Fedjmike/cucats-python/exercises/session-2-exercises.md

 * A nut for a jar of tuna.
 * Do geese see God?

-For the purpose of this exercise, we can assume there are no spaces in the input, and we care about cases.
+For the purpose of this exercise, we can assume there are no whitespaces in the input, and we care about character cases.

 ```py
 >>> is_palindrome(12321)